 The majority of e-waste initiatives (66%) are carried out through UN-public sector collaboration, whilst e-waste initiatives undertaken through UN-private sector collaboration account for 18% of initiatives.
-The results of the mapping exercise and survey suggested a need to engage more with the private sector and to address business responsibility in the production of electrical and electronic (EEE).
+The results of the mapping exercise and survey, suggested a need to engage more with the private sector and to address business responsibility in the production of electrical and electronic equipment (EEE).
 When observing the entire life-cycle of EEE from design and production to final disposal, it is evident that the majority of initiatives which aim to tackle e-waste focus on end-of-life treatment through the recycling and final disposal stages.
 Indeed, less attention is given to the acquisition of raw materials, design and production, and the repair, reuse and refurbishment of EEE.
 This is not due to a lack of interest in these life-cycle phases, but could be traced to the complex stakeholder structure and business interests surrounding the e-waste arena; and the lack of acceptance on life-cycle thinking by certain stakeholder sectors.

-There is a need to address the full life-cycle of EEE, including related issues such as product life-span and consumer use, and encouraging government and EEE manufacturers to engage in extended producer responsibility legislation (EPR).
-One of the key challenges associated with the implementation of EPR schemes is that in order for waste collection systems and take-back mechanisms to be effective on a large scale, all EEE manufacturers must be involved, not just a minority.
+There is a need to address the full life-cycle of EEE, including related issues such as product life-span and consumer use, and encouraging government and EEE manufacturers to engage in extended producer responsibility (EPR) legislation.
 The need remains to emphasize the necessity for EPR schemes to be backed by national legislation and punitive measures, whilst overcoming the challenge of finding incentives and economically attractive business models.

 These are equally important areas as both the fashion cycle and life-span of many products containing electrical and electronic components are likely shortening.
-A significant proportion of responsibility lies with EEE manufacturers in extending the life-cycles of the products they sell, and in addition to this, extending their business responsibility beyond the end of use by consumers.
+A significant proportion of responsibility lies with EEE manufacturers in extending the life-cycle of the products they sell, and in addition to this, extending their business responsibility beyond the end of use by consumers.
 At the same time, opting for the newest technologies and most recent fashion at the lowest possible price remains entrenched within the behaviour of many consumers, impacting the reparability of many products and therefore also contributing to an ever increasing e-waste mountain.